-To address these challenges npower set about gathering accurate, up-to-date consumption information that could be accessed and analysed.
-They were able to do this using tried and tested approaches and products they offer to their business customers.
+To deliver ongoing reductions in resource use and waste, npower set about gathering accurate, up-to-date consumption information that could be accessed and analysed. npower was able to do this using tried and tested approaches, making use of the same energy management products it offers to its business customers.

-Thomas McDonnell, Environmental and Transport Coordinator for npower, speaks about how npower have now achieved the Carbon Trust Standard for Waste with the support of their employees, and the importance of the Standard for their customers and their business.
+Thomas McDonnell, Environmental and Transport Coordinator for npower, speaks about how npower achieved the Carbon Trust Standard for Waste with the support of their employees, and the importance of the Standard for their customers and their business: